aumartinez/mvc-php/README.md

 ```

+This .htaccess file will be located in the ROOT_site > mvc-php folder.

 ## MVC core

 The index.php file will then call for the core classes and methods that will handle the request.